-(W6.2d) Does your organization have at least one board member with competence on water-related issues?
+$(W6.2d)\ Does\ your\ organization\ have\ at\ least\ one\ board\ member\ with\ competence\ on\ water-related\ issues?$

-Board member(s) have competence on water- related issues level competence Explain why your organization does not have at least one board member with competence on water-related issues and any plans to address board-level competence in the future Row 1 The Board is committed to the ongoing review of Board composition and regularly discusses the skills and characteristics required of KDP directors in the context of the current makeup of the Board, the operating requirements of the Company and the long-term interests of stockholders.
+Board member(s) have competence on water- related issues reason for no board- level competence Explain why your organization does not have at least one board member with competence on water-related issues and any plans to address board-level competence in the future Row 1 Yes The Board is committed to the ongoing review of Board composition and regularly discusses the skills and characteristics required of KDP directors in the context of the current makeup of the Board, the operating requirements of the Company and the long-term interests of stockholders.
 The Remuneration Committee (RemCo) also reviews the collective experience of the Board and makes recommendations to the Board regarding the appropriate mix of skillsets, qualifications and attributes of the Board as a whole.
 The Board seeks candidates with diverse personal backgrounds and experiences and who are committed to active participation, sharing fresh perspectives and providing constructive feedback to management.
 Our Board prioritizes candidates with proven executive leadership capabilities; consumer product industry expertise; strategic planning experience; financial and accounting skills; and corporate governance, regulatory and risk management experience.
 With respect to diversity, the Board may consider such factors as diversity in viewpoint, professional experience, education, international experience, skills and other individual qualifications and attributes that contribute to board diversity, including characteristics such as age, gender, race and national origin.
 The Board oversees KDP's corporate responsibility strategy and sets the tone for the Company's commitment to act responsibly and be a force for positive impact.
 In early 2022, the Board updated the Corporate Governance Principles to formally reflect the longstanding commitment to addressing ESG matters directly with the full Board.
 The Board added as a core responsibility the oversight of the Company's environmental sustainability and social responsibility strategies and commitments, including for climate, water, circular economy, health and wellbeing, supply chain sustainability, human rights, and diversity and inclusion.
 The full Board approves long-term goals and commitments under our focus areas of Environment, Supply Chain, Health & Wellbeing and <not Applicable></not <not applicable=""></not>